didi-hub97/containerization/README.md

 RUN docker-php-ext-install pdo pdo_mysql

 ```
-Using the fundamental docker command, ```FROM``` the php-apache image is used as the base image and the ```docker-php-ext-install pdo pdo_mysql```
+Using the fundamental docker command, ```FROM``` the php-apache image is used as the base image, and the ```docker-php-ext-install pdo pdo_mysql```
 is used as the php drive so the web app can connect to the database.
 Excluding the part of the image will throw a driver connection error.

-The .env file is used to contain the contain environment variables and sensitive data that are not supposed to be contain
+The .env file is used to contain the contain environment variables and sensitive data that are not supposed to be contained
-in the main source code such as password and .gitignore is used to ignore the file so that the file is not pushed to the GitHub.
+in the main source code such as password and .gitignore is used to ignore the file so that the file is not pushed to GitHub.

-Since this application is a multi-container application, a docker-compose will be used to manage to the containers.
+Since this application is a multi-container application, a docker-compose will be used to manage the containers.
 The YAML(Ain't markup language) is used to create a docker-compose file, with the .yml extension.
 The docker-compose file should be in the root directory.

-Let's take a look at the docker compose file
+Let's take a look at the docker-compose file
 ```
 version: '3.8'